 Adding fiber to a low-carb diet can seem a bit challenging, but that does not have to be the case.
 You can easily increase your fiber intake while doing a ketogenic diet with these low-carb high-fiber breakfast muffins.

 Enjoy a delicious treat, increase your fiber intake, and reap the benefits.

-I may have been the only girl who loved her bran muffins back in the ’80s.
-Adding fiber to our diet was really encouraged during that decade.
-Probably because of the emerging science that pointed to the benefits of a high fiber diet.
+I may have been the only girl who loved her bran muffins in the 1980s.
+But back then, adding fiber to our diet was really encouraged.

 Keto High Fiber Breakfast Muffins

 Looking back, I suspect I liked those bran muffins because they were quite sweet.
 Those bran muffins were probably loaded with sugar to cover the cardboard taste of bran.

 Yet, I dutifully added bran to my diet, not realizing how much sugar I was consuming in the process.
 In my mind, if it passed the “sweet” test and had some healthy claim attached to it, I was all in.